Archived Fire Damage Blog Posts

 RESCUE, ALARM, CONFINE, EXTINGUISH/EVACUATE.

-SERVPRO of New Kent, Williamsburg, & Northern Neck want you to be prepared and know the importance of fire safety!
+SERVPRO® wants you to be prepared and know the importance of fire safety!
 If something happens and you need our help, we are a phone call away.
-804-966-1400 or toll free 1-800-889-5002
+SERVPRO of New Kent, Williamsburg, & Northern Neck 804-966-1400 or toll free 1-800-889-5002

 P.A.S.S.
 Method